 ABOUT US - THE AMY FOUNDATION

-To provide the best children and youth programs where all achieve and succeed in life.
+To provide the best children and youth programmes where all achieve and succeed in life.

-For 22 years, the Amy Foundation has been working to provide students in the Cape Town area with enrichment opportunities.
-With over 2000 children participating in our programmes daily, the Amy Foundation empowers both the participants at the schools as well as the surrounding communities.
+For 22 years, the Amy Foundation has been working to provide underprivileged learners in the Cape Town area with enrichment opportunities.
+With up to 1000 youngsters participating in our programmes daily, the Amy Foundation empowers both the participants at the schools as well as the surrounding communities.

 The Foundation was named after American student, Amy Biehl, a gifted and dynamic young woman who was committed to making a difference in South Africa.
 She tirelessly worked with members of the African National Congress (ANC) at the University of the Western Cape’s Community Law Centre on the new Constitution and Women’s Rights, as well as helped register voters for the country’s first free elections in 1994.